razorpay/shubhcron/README.md

 ## Arch Linux

-An AUR package is available at [AUR][aur] based on `cronie`.
+Package for Arch Linux (based on `cronie`) is available at [AUR][aur].

 ## Kubernetes

-We plan to release the kubernetes controller that lets you create shubhcron resources soon.
+We plan to release the kubernetes controller that lets you create ShubhCronJob resources soon.

 # License